 Oh the temptations, oh the sensations

-One band I was looking forward to seeing was the Groundhogs – but they refused to perform, as did Roy Wood.
-The entire audience, and some of the acts, were intimidated by a gang of Hell’s Angels who wandered about demanding money with menaces.
-Chuck Berry was headlining; we caught glimpses of him through the polythene sheet under which we were all huddling.
+One band I was especially looking forward to seeing was the Groundhogs… but they refused to perform, as did Roy Wood.
+The entire audience, and some of the acts, were intimidated by a gang of Hell’s Angels who wandered around demanding money with menaces.
+Chuck Berry was headlining; we caught glimpses of him through the polythene sheet under which we were huddling.

 We spent almost as long trying to free the car from the mud as we did watching the bands.
-John Peel, MC on the day, wrote later that campaign medals should have been struck.
+John Peel, MC that day, said later that campaign medals should have been struck.
 We wouldn’t have missed it for the world.